mondele/btt-writer-docs/docs/tablet.rst

     :height: 245px
     :alt: BTT Writer for Android

-The app BTT Writer for Android is a mobile app that enables offline translating.
-It contains the content that needs to be translated as well as translationHelps.
+BTT Writer for Android is a mobile app that enables offline translating.
+It contains the content that needs to be translated as well as translation resources.
 You can share information directly from device to device, and you can upload finished content to a server where it can be digitally published.

 Installation